gvwilson/sensibleadventures/nardica/nardica.md

 spools of optical fiber thinner than a human hair, four thumb-sized motors with built-in batteries, transducers and pressure sensors and an entire tray full of tiny cores the size of sand grains...
-"You could buy the *Guinevere* with this," Iffy said in awe.
+"You could make practic'ly *anything* with all this," Iffy said in awe.

-"Not quite,"
-Wales said.
+Wales chuckled.
-Then he laughed.
-"Or maybe, I don't know.
+"Maybe.
-The governor wanted to be sure we didn't run short.
+The core told the governor to make sure we didn't run short of anything.
 Here."
 He plucked a micro-manipulator out of a recess in the hard foam that lined the lid of the toolbox.
 "How about you build us a hundred-to-one step-up for a fan rotor,